W4RH4WK/BlobDetector/README.md

     Authors:
       Alex "W4RH4WK" Hirsch
       Clemens Degasper
-      Michael "Tschigo" Tschol
+      Michael "Tschigo" Tscholl
       Patrik Ober

     As long as you retain this notice you can do whatever you want with this stuff.
-If we meet some day, and you think this stuff is worth it, you can buy us a beer in return
+If we meet some day, and you think this stuff is worth it, you can buy us a beer in return.

     This project is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A